Peggy Schooling is the definition of healthy living. She has always eaten a mostly plant-based diet, never smoked, and is an exercise enthusiast.

 Life Beyond Cancer

-Two years out, Peggy is feeling great, in remission from both breast and lung cancer, and delaying retirement to embark on a new professional opportunity.
-She is as active as ever, grateful to her supportive family, friends and the team at the Ann B. Barshinger Cancer Institute.
+Two years after surgery, Peggy was feeling great, in remission from both breast and lung cancer, and delaying retirement to embark on a new professional opportunity.
+She was as active as ever, grateful to her supportive family, friends and the team at the Ann B. Barshinger Cancer Institute.